dm18/xled-docs/docs/protocol_details.rst

 as in a UDP packet sent to the device on port 7777 would be 01bd6516509616a58000000000

+If number_of_led was 2 , and LED were RGB, first LED white, second RBG LED black 01bd6516509616a5800ffffff000000

 as in every UDP packet from an RGB LED set would be